 2. What do gay people outside of the church think when they hear “same-sex-attracted”?

-On the other hand, for people familiar with evangelicalism, the phrase might be an automatic put-off, maybe even triggering.
-For many, it brings to mind negative experiences they’d rather forget.
+For people familiar with evangelicalism, the phrase might be an automatic put-off, maybe even triggering.
+For many, it brings to mind negative experiences they’d rather forget, particularly connected to ex-gay theology.
 For others, they might assume that you’re just being oppressed by your church and, as a result, feel sorry for you.

 3. When it comes to identity, you say that subjective experiences are just as important as objective reality.
 Are you saying that a Christian has other identities besides just being a Christian?